I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my

 — Nicholas Shaxson, author of Treasure Islands

 - The organization that governs world soccer, FIFA, has already been unmasked as deeply corrupt.
 It comes as no surprise that the names of several senior officials have turned up in the Panama data dump.
 Juan Pedro Damiani was a member of FIFA’s Independent Ethics Committee.
 Confidential documents show he had business dealings with “Eugenio Figueredo, a former FIFA vice president who has been charged by U.S. authorities with wire fraud and money laundering for his role in the alleged bribery conspiracy” (ICIJ).

 - Peter Sabourin goes by the lofty title of “venture capitalist,” or “tax consultant,” or “offshore investment adviser.”
 After two trials in 2007, the Ontario Superior Court says his occupation is “fraudster.”
 Based in Toronto, he swindled victims out of $32 million and has since disappeared, which is quite the trick for a man who weighs at least 600 pounds.
 The Ontario Provincial Police would very much like to have a chat with him.
-Possibly Mossack Fonseca knows where he is because he’s one of their clients.
+Possibly Mossack Fonseca knew his whereabouts because he was one of their clients.
 There are at least 550 more Canadians, some of them with what’s called “colourful pasts,” in the leak.

-One interesting sidelight is that Mossack Fonseca isn’t even the biggest player in this shadowy world.
+One interesting sidelight is that Mossack Fonseca wasn’t even the biggest player in this shadowy world.
 Three other international financial services companies have bigger client lists.
 There are scores of other small businesses helping the mega-rich hang on to their wealth.

 Ralph Nader Checks out the Cayman Islands